johnbillion/slurpetta/README.markdown

 A command line PHP script that downloads and updates a copy of the latest stable version of every plugin in the [WordPress.org plugin directory][repo] with at least 10,000 active installations.
-As of March 2024 this is around 2,500 plugins.
+As of March 2024 this is **around 2,500 plugins**.

-Really handy for doing local searches across popular WordPress plugins and at least 20x faster and smaller than slurping the entire plugin directory.
+Slurping and updating just these plugins is at least 20x faster and smaller than slurping the entire plugin directory.

+Really handy for doing local searches across popular WordPress plugins.

 [repo]: http://wordpress.org/plugins/